Abersoch: Welsh language

 43.5% of the population aged 3 and over noted that they could speak Welsh.
 52.1% noted that they had one or more skills in the Welsh language.
 Of those who were born in Wales, 85% of the population aged three and over noted that they could speak Welsh.

 In June 2021, a Welsh language primary school 'Ysgol Abersoch' was threatened with closure, where the current school-children would be transferred to the closest school at 'Ysgol Sarn bach' which is located 1.4 miles away.
 In September 2021, despite over 200 objections from the public, the council unanimously voted to shut the school down.
 It closed at Christmas, 2021.

 The neighbouring village of Sarn Bach has a Welsh-medium primary school for 3 to 11 year olds.
-As of 2017, the two schools between them educate 72 pupils.
+As of 2017, the two schools between them educated 72 pupils.
 According to the latest Estyn reports conducted in 2017, 39% of pupils in Ysgol Abersoch primary school came from Welsh-speaking homes, with 47% of pupils of Sarn Bach pupils coming from homes where Welsh was spoken.

 The closest specialist school to Abersoch is Ysgol Hafod Lon in Penrhyndeudraeth.

 Ysgol Botwnnog, situated 5 mi inland from Abersoch, provides Welsh-medium secondary education to pupils from the village.